Lionel de Rothschild

 Baron Lionel Nathan de Rothschild (22 November 1808 – 3 June 1879) was a British Jewish banker, politician and philanthropist who was a member of the prominent Rothschild banking family of England.
 He became the first practising Jew to sit as a Member of Parliament in the House of Commons of the United Kingdom.
-(Note: There had been Members of Parliament of Jewish origin since Sampson Gideon in 1770, but all had been obliged to convert to Christianity.)
+(Note: There had been Members of Parliament of Jewish origin since Sampson Gideon in 1770, but all were professed Christians when sitting.)

 He co-founded the British Relief Association, the largest private provider of relief during the Great Irish and Highland Potato famines raising over £500,000.